julio-cfa/julio-cfa.github.io/_writeups/unit42.md

 "www.example.com"
 ```

-<p>The right answer is <custom-code>DropBox</custom-code>.</p>
+The right answer is `DropBox`.

 ### 4. The initial malicious file time-stamped (a defense evasion technique, where the file creation date is changed to make it appear old) many files it created on disk.
 What was the timestamp changed to for a PDF file?

-<p>Referring to Sysmon's documentation again, we can see that events that have the ID of 2 are "a process changed a file creation time".
-We can then use the following command to find our answer:</p>
+Referring to Sysmon's documentation again, we can see that events that have the ID of 2 are "a process changed a file creation time".
+We can then use the following command to find our answer:

 ```bash
 ./evtx-dump Microsoft-Windows-Sysmon-Operational.evtx -o json | grep -v "Record 1*" | jq '.[] | select(.System.EventID == 2) | .EventData' | egrep "CreationUtcTime|TargetFilename"  | grep pdf -B2